otrv4/otrv4/architecture-decisions/003-version-advertisement.md

 With this attack, how can OTR ensure that participants will talk in the highest version?
 OTR4 seeks to solve this problem.

-Since we are updating OTR to upgrade the cryptographic primitives with higher security and to provide more deniability, at same time we want version 4 to be compatible with version 3.
-So how do we provide cryptographic agility and leave user in a sensible position?
-OTR4 also tries to address backwards compatibility.
+Since we are updating OTR to upgrade the cryptographic primitives with higher security and to provide more deniability, at same time OTRv4 also tries to address backwards compatibility.
+So how do we provide cryptographic agility without to put user in a sensible position?

 ### Decision